-- LAVC will not accept foreign transcript credit conferred by another college toward program prerequisites. - Submit to the college's Petitions Committee a sealed copy of the evaluation service's credit recommendations along with a petition for approval of credit.
+- 3. All transcripts outside of the U.S. must be evaluated according to the following procedures:: - Must complete 12 units with a "C" average within the LACCD prior to submitting any petition for credit. - Submit foreign transcripts to an LAVC approved foreign transcripts evaluation service to obtain credit recommendations. - LAVC will not accept foreign transcript credit conferred by another college toward program prerequisites. - Submit to the college's Petitions Committee a sealed copy of the evaluation service's credit recommendations along with a petition for approval of credit.
 Credit approval by the Petitions Committee is NOT automatic (see a counselor for details). - 4.
 Request a Nursing Prerequisite Evaluation from the Counseling Department by following the steps outlined below.
 Do not submit a Nursing Prerequisite Evaluation Request if you have previously received an evaluation from a counselor.
-For further assistance, you can contact the Counseling Help Desk. - A. Go to the Nursing Webpage's "How to Apply" section, and download the Nursing Prerequisite Evaluation Form. - B. Please fill out the Nursing Prerequisite Evaluation and submit the form online to the Counseling's Evaluation Upload Link on the Nursing Webpage for review. - C. The Counseling Department will email the signed Nursing Prerequisite Evaluation form back to the applicant once verified. - D. Download and fill out a Nursing Application located on the Nursing Webpage "How to Apply" section. - E. The signed Nursing Prerequisite Evaluation and completed Nursing Application can then be uploaded to the Nursing Program's Application Upload Link.
+For further assistance, you can contact the Counseling Help Desk. - A. Go to the Nursing Webpage's "How to Apply" section, and download the Nursing Prerequisite Evaluation Form. - B. Please fill out the Nursing Prerequisite Evaluation and submit the form online to the Counseling's Evaluation Upload Link on the Nursing Webpage for review. - C. The Counseling Department will email the signed Nursing Prerequisite Evaluation form back to the applicant once verified

+- Download and fill out a Nursing Application located on the Nursing Webpage "How to Apply" section. - E. The signed Nursing Prerequisite Evaluation and completed Nursing Application can then be uploaded to the Nursing Program's Application Upload Link.